Ready to Grow Your Business?

 “World Wide Web” means a global computer network of servers and files containing text and graphics accessible through use of hypertext transfer protocol.

-3. ENGAGEMENT OF THE COMPANY
+3. ENGAGEMENT OF THE SERVICE PROVIDER

-3.3 The Client shall provide the Required Information to the Service Provider within an agreed period (“the Delivery Date”).
+3.3.
+The Client shall provide the Required Information to the Service Provider within 7 days of the commencement of the Contract (the “Delivery Date”).
 In the event that the Client fails to deliver the Required Information on the Delivery Date, the Completion Date shall increment by one day for each day that the delivery of the Required Information is delayed.

 4. NATURE OF ENGAGEMENT